Phil Kessel: Lifestyle

-Kessel holding the Stanley Cup after winning the 2017 Stanley Cup Finals with the Penguins.
+Kessel holding the Stanley Cup after winning the 2017 Stanley Cup Final with the Penguins.

 Kessel is well known for his unorthodox diet, which is atypical for a professional athlete.
 Kessel does not drink water, owing to his dislike of the taste of it, instead opting exclusively for soft drinks and sports drinks.
 He often drank Coca-Cola between periods, and once threatened to retire when the Maple Leafs hired Randy Carlyle as head coach, as Carlyle had historically removed soft drinks from team locker rooms.
 Kessel has a preference for junk food and often indulges in processed foods and snacks such as Sour Patch Kids and candies, in contrast to other hockey players, who generally follow strict diet regimens.
 Kessel's pre-game meal was a bowl of cheddar cheese, and while in Toronto, Kessel was reported to eat a hot dog every afternoon from a street vendor, although the hot dog claim is disputed.
 Kessel's alleged hot dog routine became a leading topic of hockey humour for the second half of his playing career, and Kessel himself poked fun at the story by posing with the Stanley Cup filled with hot dogs following his second championship in 2017, captioned, "hot dogs taste better out of the Stanley Cup!", and eating a hot dog-themed cake for his birthday in 2022.

 Several NHL players have commented on Kessel's unorthodox eating habits, including Blake Wheeler, John-Michael Liles, Morgan Rielly, Blake Coleman, and Kris Versteeg, the latter of whom referred to Kessel's diet as "brutal", although many players have been impressed that Kessel could play at an elite level despite having a relatively unfavourable diet.